tychota/blog/src/pages/2018-10-22-using-swizzling-can-save-your-life-or-not/index.md

 Today, an architect doing some post project service was asking me the following question !

 > We had to fix a message passing issue from a WebView to react native app.
-Thus we went to WKWebView from UIWebView, using RN new feature.
+Thus we went to WKWebView from UIWebView, using RN new features.
 > But now, we have a bug.
 HTTP 302 (redirect) does not set cookies properly.
 > What should I do ?
 Fork RN ?

 # The digression

-It is not to shame iOS but Android verbose syntax sometimes lets more room to customize default behavior.
+It is not to shame iOS but Android verbose syntax sometimes let’s more room to customize default behavior.

-Example (java code from [a-year-of-react-native-ssl-pinning](http://www.madebymany.com/stories/a-year-of-react-native-ssl-pinning)): you can define a new HTTP client builder that does SSL pinning
+Example (java code from [a-year-of-react-native-ssl-pinning](http://www.madebymany.com/stories/a-year-of-react-native-ssl-pinning)): you can define a new HTTP client builder that does SSL pinning.

 ```java
 package com.example.app;